Vodafone World Headquarters: Construction

 The £160m whole contract was awarded in mid-April 2000.
 The construction itself cost £80m.

 There were seven buildings connected by tension fabric canopies, built by Architen of Chepstow.
 The seven buildings have around 9,000 square metres each.

 Visits

-The Queen and the Duke of Edinburgh visited the site on Friday 14 November 2008.
-She met Guy Laurence, the head of Vodafone UK.
+Queen Elizabeth II and her husband Prince Philip visited the site on Friday 14 November 2008.
+She was shown how to access Facebook on a mobile phone and met Sir Ernest Harrison, who was the first person to make a call on a UK mobile network in 1985.

-The Prime Minister visited the site at 2.30pm on Thursday 3 April 2014; he had been to Manchester and Birmingham on the same day.
+Prime Minister David Cameron visited the site at on Thursday 3 April 2014; he had been to Manchester and Birmingham on the same day.

 Structure

 The site had around 3,000 staff, situated on the M4 corridor.
 There are seven cafes and a restaurant.
 There is an on-site full-time doctor.

 Nearby to the south is Trinity School.

 Research

 All of Vodafone's telecommunications research for the UK takes place on the site.
 Vodafone have a digital hub in central London, employing 1000 staff.